blxbrgld/list-spring-mvc/README.md

 ### Changes From Version 2.0

 Bootstap 3 added to the game.
-Nearly everything redesigned and now the application is fully mobile friendly.
+Nearly everything redesigned and now the application is full mobile friendly.
 Furthermore, all administrator pages are now under the /admin path so that we can separate the logic of the front-end and the back-end.
-This will help, for example, to create more easily a Varnish template for the application, which i'm planning to do very soon.
+This will help, among other things, to create more easily a Varnish template for the application, which i'm planning to do very soon.

 ### Technologies / Tools